spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 """"""""""""""""""""""""""""""""""""""""""""""""
-Using Intel packages to satisfy virtual packages
+Selecting libraries to satisfy virtual packages
 """"""""""""""""""""""""""""""""""""""""""""""""

 Intel packages, whether integrated into Spack as external packages or